-Accepting cash payments is one way practices can broaden their revenue beyond traditional fee-for-service.
-For our readers in integrative health fields – such as acupuncture, massage therapy or chiropractic practice—accepting cash payments is typically a necessity (like it or not) given the challenges of insurer plans.
+Accepting cash payments is one effective way that practices can broaden their revenue cycle management strategy beyond traditional fee-for-service operations.
+For practices in the complementary and integrative health world—such as acupuncture, massage therapy, or chiropractic practice—accepting cash payments is typically a necessity given the challenges of insurer plans.

-Still, cash-pay acceptance can create a unique set of issues for practices to deal with.
-And that’s true whether the need is motivated by an “actual cash” problem (that is, a need to accept full payment from patients who do not have health insurance) or an “effective cash” problem (in which insurance doesn’t cover desired services, or deductibles have yet to be met).
+Still, cash-pay acceptance can create a unique set of issues for traditional medical practices to deal with.
+And that’s true whether the need is motivated by an “actual cash” problem—that is, a need to accept full payment from patients who do not have health insurance—or an “effective cash” problem—in which insurance doesn’t cover the desired services, or patient deductibles have yet to be met.

 Make Cash-Pay Price Info Available

-Why?
-Because the information can help them guide decisions on what’s worth it, and what isn’t.
-When it comes to elective procedures, patients deserve to have that information up front (before they get attached to the idea of something they won’t be able to afford).
+This information can help them make educated decisions on what’s worth it and what isn’t; for example, when it comes to elective procedures, your patients deserve to have full-disclosure pricing info upfront—ideally before they get attached to the idea of something that they won’t be able to afford.

-If you don’t have time to check eligibility on a service that you’re unsure will be covered, what should do you do?
+If you don’t have time to check a patient’s coverage eligibility on a service or procedure that you’re unsure will be covered, what’s the move your practice makes?

-Every practice has to make its own choices there.
-If yours is one to go for it, certain strategies can ensure you’re paid on at least part of the procedure costs.
+Every practice has to make its choice—if yours is one to go for it, there are certain strategies that you can experiment with to ensure you’re paid for at least part of the service or procedure costs.

-Once they get an answer from the insurer, they can either give back the patient’s deposit or bill for the rest as expected.
-And since the patient knew the coverage risk up front, the odds they’ll pay on the invoice are higher than in a surprise-bill scenario.
+Upon receiving an answer from the insurer or other third-party payer, your practice can either give back the patient’s deposit or bill for the rest as expected.
+This strategy is great for educating the patient on their financial involvement with their care, too, since they knew the coverage risk upfront.
+With this approach, the odds that they pay the invoice promptly are higher than in a surprise bill scenario.